qpdf/qpdf/manual/cli.rst

    .. help: write page groups to separate output files

-      Write specified page groups to separate output files.
-The argument is a semicolon-separated list of page ranges, where each range produces one output file.
-Output file names are generated from the output file pattern using the same rules as --split-pages.
+      Write semicolon-separated page groups to separate output files in a single invocation.
+See the full option description for file naming rules and compatibility.
-      Each page range uses the same syntax as --pages.
-      Example: --multi-output "1-3;4-6;7-9" output-%d.pdf

    Write specified page groups to separate output files.
 The argument is a semicolon-separated list of page ranges, where each range